ON THIS PAGE: You will learn about the different types of treatments doctors use for people with testicular cancer. Use the menu to see other pages.

 Clinical stage II non-seminoma testicular cancer

 RPLND.
 As described above, this is surgery to remove the retroperitoneal lymph nodes in the back of the abdomen.
-This is recommended after orchiectomy when the serum tumor marker levels have returned to normal, none of the lymph nodes is larger than 2 cm, and there are no more than 5 enlarged lymph nodes.
-Chemotherapy may still be needed after RPLND if a large amount of cancer is found in the removed lymph nodes.
-Men are encouraged to consider sperm banking before RPLND due to the risk of loss of normal ejaculation after surgery.
+This is a standard treatment option after orchiectomy when the serum tumor marker levels have returned to normal, none of the lymph nodes are larger than 2 cm, and there are no more than 5 enlarged lymph nodes.
+Chemotherapy may be recommended after RPLND if a large amount of cancer is found in the removed lymph nodes.

 Clinical stage II seminoma testicular cancer